NHSDigital/software-engineering-quality-framework/patterns/outsource-bottom-up.md

 * Prefer software as a service (SaaS, e.g. Splunk, Jira), then serverless platform as a service (PaaS, e.g. Amazon DynamoDB, AWS Lambda), then infrastructure as a service (IaaS, e.g. cloud VMs).
 * For compute, prefer functions as a service (e.g. AWS Lambda), then serverless containers (e.g. GKE, AWS Fargate), then VM based deployments (e.g. AWS EKS, AWS ECS on EC2).
+  * TO DO: close discussion about whether containers are still preferable in some use-cases
-* For data persistence, prefer pay per request options (e.g. Amazon DynamoDB, S3) to pay per time choices (e.g. Amazon Aurora or RDS).
+* For data persistence prefer (where there are no other differentiating factors) pay per request options (e.g. Amazon DynamoDB, S3) to pay per time choices (e.g. Amazon Aurora or RDS).
 * In general, prefer solutions which do not involve managing VMs if possible, and ideally where there is no explicit configuration of a network (e.g. subnets, internet gateways, NAT gateways) &mdash; compare AWS Lambda which needs no network with AWS Fargate which does.

 ## Cloud native vs cloud agnostic